 Tech trends on the rise

-This growth in search volume suggests that people’s interest in becoming an entrepreneur in the UK is at an all-time high.
+There’s no doubting that technology remains a sector full of growth potential across different niches and ecosystems.
 However, you should bear in mind that it’s one thing to have the technical ability, it’s another thing entirely to have the drive and ambition to start up your own business.
 It takes a special kind of person to take on the responsibility and the challenge of building a business from scratch.
-You need to have the passion and motivation to push through any obstacles; it’s a real departure from the 9-5 when you can switch off when you leave work at the end of the day.
+You need to have the passion and motivation to push through any obstacles; it’s a real departure from the 9-5, where you can switch off when you leave work at the end of the day.

 Sign up to receive content on how to start your own business

-This piece was updated on April 10th 2018 by James Lloyd-Townshend, CEO of Frank Recruitment Group.
+This piece was updated in December 2021 by James Lloyd-Townshend, chairman and CEO of Frank Recruitment Group.